alexpreynolds/byte-store/README.md

-# byte-square
+# byte-store
-Exploration of a randomly-generated upper triangular matrix
+Exploration of a randomly-generated upper triangular matrix represented with a 1-byte store